cloudmesh-community/book/chapters/class/516/quicktips.md

 tools do not lead to properly formatted BibTeX files, despite their claims of doing so.
 You will have to clean them up, and we recommend to do it the other way around.
-Hence, the easiest way to manage your bibliography is with *jabref* or *emacs*.
+Hence, the easiest way to manage your bibliography is with jabref* or *emacs*.
 Make sure **labels** only include characters from [a-zA-Z0-9-].
 Use dashes and not underscore and colons (`_` ,`:`) in the label.
 Your labels must be meaningful and unique.
 We will deduct points if you submit an invalid *BibTex* file to GitHub.
 So please make sure your file is validated.
 You can even create your own checks with tools such as `biber`.

 We will teach you what to do.
 It is easy.

 #### Reproducibility

-In general, any project must be deployable by the TA.
+In general, any project must be deployable by the TAs.
 If it takes hours to deploy your project, please talk to us before the final submission.
 This should not be the case.
 Also, if it takes 100 steps to do by hand, we are sure you can automate them, as you are likely doing something wrong or have not thought about the engineering aspect of cloud computing where as we tend to automate most of the steps.
 A part of your grade will be how much your project is automated.

-You have plenty of time to execute a wonderful project, but you need to work consistently on it.
-Starting one week before the deadline will be desatourous.

 The best way to assure reproducibility is to use `pytest`.
 We will discuss how to do that in class.